-Recently while sleuthing on twitter as usual, I'd responded to a commend about how wonderful grammarly was, I think grammarly is wonderful too, but this was someone suggesting grammarly should be used to assist in security reporting...
+Recently while sleuthing on Twitter as usual, I'd responded to a comment about how wonderful Grammarly was, I think Grammarly is wonderful too, but this was someone suggesting Grammarly should be used to assist in security reporting...

 In response to this post, Amy later addressed after much social discussion

 In the nicest possible way, don’t use grammarly for anything sensitive/confidential, especially as a security professional - or at least declare it the clients and the risks of where the data has additional exposure opportunities https://t.co/uwXMXDixUX0

 — John Carroll | (@YoSignals) April 10, 2022

 Amy has heard it from enough people now that there might be better options but once we all generally agreed that while Grammarly isn't technically a key logger, it's almost impossible to say it isn't logging keys when it's in use, because that's how it's able to provide you with the QA it can deliver, again, Grammarly is great at it's job, just sometimes that job isn't compatible with sensitivity, privacy, secrecy and all things not for public and non-sensitive.

 As Twitter does, eventually someone wants a new angle on a basic statement (don't use Grammarly for anything sensitive is the theme here) there are some interesting interactions in the thread but one that stuck in my head was a former Grammarly employee trying to ... kinda defend them? but mostly just point at Google, or challenge my ability to understand how to info-sec, but when it got to the point of trying to discredit me I just moved that conversation to the 'that's cute'

 The next day, I had the morning to myself, so I thought you know what, let's look at Grammarly with a small scope of what it looks like running on Windows without actually using it, we know what it collects during it's purpose, but is there anything else.